New To Penny Stocks? Your Questions, Answered

 Are Penny Stocks a Good Investment?

 This is another question based on personal opinion.
-However, most will agree that penny stocks are high-risk investments and shouldn’t take up a major piece of your long-term portfolio.
+However, most will agree that penny stocks are high-risk investments and shouldn’t take up a significant piece of your long-term portfolio.
 Are penny stocks a good investment?
 As the sole decision-maker of your investment goals, it’s totally up to you.
 At the end of the day, you need to understand that the lower the stock price, the more volatility plays a role.

 If a stock is trading at $1, a move of $0.05 equates to 5%.
 If a stock is valued at $0.10, a move of $0.05 equates to 50%.
 You be the judge.
 Warren Buffett’s strategy is to invest in companies that have an opportunity for growth and show firm value prospects.
 Most penny stocks are start-up companies with minimal (if any) revenue and speculative business models.